Operations & Technology

 AWI Quality Certification Program costs $5K–$10K and takes 3–6 months.
 It immediately qualifies Fine Line for projects that require QCP-certified fabricators — a growing segment of hospitality, healthcare, and institutional work worth $5M+/year in accessible projects.
 Many competitors in the Southwest lack QCP.
 This single credential creates a moat.

-Current trade policy creates a significant competitive advantage for domestic manufacturers:
+Current trade policy creates a significant competitive advantage for domestic manufacturers — Chinese millwork imports face 25–54% tariffs, making domestic production cost-competitive for the first time in a decade.

 | Material Source | Current Tariff | Impact on Competitors | Fine Line Advantage |